 Is it infectious?

-No. There is no way in which a person with Alopecia can transmit the problem to anyone else, and it is not "caught" by using someone else's comb or towel.
+No. There is no way in which a person with Alopecia can transmit the problem to anyone else

 Is it common?

-No figures are available to answer this question - but 1-2% of new patients seen by dermatologists have Alopecia Areata.
-It is perhaps best to say that it is "not uncommon".
+Roughly 1-2% of the population have some form of Alopecia Areata.
+It is perhaps best to say that it is “not uncommon”.

 How does it start?